 A force for good in the world

-“The multiple challenges we face as a global community in 2020 reinforce more than ever the importance of operating responsibly, following our mission of saving and improving lives and delivering sustainable value for our business and society,” said Ken Frazier, Merck chairman and chief executive officer.
+“The multiple challenges we face as a global community in 2020 reinforce more than ever the importance of operating responsibly, following our mission of saving and improving lives and delivering sustainable value for our business and society,” said Ken Frazier, Merck chairman.

 “At Merck, we embrace our responsibility to be a force for good in the world – not only through our medicines and vaccines but also through our broader actions to address systemic inequities and to create an environment where all people are valued and respected.”

 By creating an environment of belonging, engagement, equity and empowerment, together, we can help ensure better health outcomes for patients and communities.
 We continue to advance economic inclusion through our 35-year-long effort to support small- and minority-owned business and support our workforce through a broad range of existing diversity and inclusion resources, including those aimed at eliminating unconscious bias, discrimination and exclusion.